A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 About two weeks later, my father died.

-And then, with "Big Apple Corner" signed into law, nothing happenned.
+And then, with "Big Apple Corner" signed into law, nothing happened.
 Weeks went by.
 Nothing from the mayor or anyone.
 I telephoned a guy in the sign division of the Department of Transportation.
-"Whenever your organization is ready, we'll put up the sign," I was told.
-Organization?
-I don't have an organization!
+"Whenever your group is ready, we'll put up the sign," I was told.
+Group?
+I don't have a group!
 I'm one guy with two dead or dying parents!

 I told him to set the date for May 3rd, the anniversary of the first spotted Fitz Gerald "big apple" of 1921.
-The sign would be placed just above another honorary street sign—Senor Wences Way, honoring the 100th birthday of the Spanish master who appeared often on the Ed Sullivan show.
+The sign would be placed just below another honorary street sign—Senor Wences Way, dedicated in April 1996 to honor the 100th birthday of the Spanish ventriloquist and comedian Señor Wences (1896-1999), who appeared often on The Ed Sullivan Show that was broadcast from that block and who also lived in the area.
 I went to the local police precinct and told them what I'd do; maybe someone would be there, maybe not.

-I wrote to Ric Burns, who was doing a documentary on New York for PBS.
-I wrote to the Times, Post, and News.
+I wrote to Ric Burns, who was doing a New York: A Documentary Film for PBS.
+I wrote to the Times, Post, and Daily News.
 I wrote to the news directors of channels 1, 2, 4, 5, 7, 9, 11, and to the two all-news radio stations.
 I wrote to the Associated Press.
 I wrote to Mayors Koch and Giuliani.
 Koch declined.
-Giuliani (who had attended "Senor Wences Way") was also too busy.
+Giuliani was also too busy.
 I e-mailed and wrote to everybody associated with David Letterman.

 Only the Associated Press of the media wrote back to ask me who would be there.
-I said that probably no one would be there, and that's the story.
+I said that probably no one would be there.

 I took out a personal ad in New York magazine, asking someone to be there, because I wanted to know if someone in New York loved me.
 I got a call right back.
-Did New York magazine, um, get the message?
-Maybe it would make, say, an article, because it the publication was called, uh, New York?
+Did New York magazine get the message?
+Maybe it would make, say, an article because the publication was called New York?
 "You identify yourself," I was told.
 "We're putting it in 'Personal Services.'"
 So "I solved the Big Apple and I'm dedicating Big Apple Corner and I want someone to be there because I want to know if someone in New York City loves me" was dumped in a section with dating services ads.

-The day arrived it was pouring rain.
-A sketch about it appears on "The Straight Dope" site.
+The day arrived and it was pouring rain.
+The "Big Apple Corner" sign was originally below the "Señor Wences Way" sign on the same pole, but the Department of Transportation reversed the order a few weeks later.
+A cartoon drawing about Big Apple Corner appears on "The Straight Dope" site.
 A policeman from the precinct showed up.
 "Maybe no one showed up because of the weather," he said.

-I pulled the cloth on the sign.
-Then I went back into the rain and reported the news to my dying mother.
+I pulled the cloth and revealed the sign.
+Then I went back into the rain, took a train upstate to Burke Rehabilitation Hospital and reported the news to my dying mother.

 Posted by Barry Popik